Waiting (2015 film): Plot

 Shiv Natraj (Naseeruddin Shah), an elderly psychology professor, arrives at a hospital in Kochi to visit his comatose wife Pankaja (Suhasini Maniratnam).
-Tara Kapoor Desphande (Kalki Koechlin), a young advertising agent, also arrives at the hospital during the night after being delivered news of a car accident involving her husband, Rajat Deshpande (Arjun Mathur).
+Tara Kapoor Deshpande (Kalki Koechlin), a young advertising agent, also arrives at the hospital during the night after being delivered news of a car accident involving her husband, Rajat Deshpande (Arjun Mathur).
 She is consoled by Rajat's eccentric co-worker Girish (Rajeev Ravindranathan), but dismisses him abruptly.
 Tara is deeply disturbed to see Rajat breathing on a ventilator, and leaves immediately.

 In the waiting lounge, Tara approaches Shiv, believing him to be a doctor, and asks for his advice.
 He reveals that his wife had a stroke eight months ago while he was out watching a cricket match, and has been in a coma ever since.
 The two bond over their similar situations.
 Later, Girish drops Tara off at a hotel and gives her Rajat's bag.
 Tara finds his watch in it and puts it on.
 The next day she is angered after reading an intimate message on Rajat's phone from a colleague Sheetal, who is later revealed to be a man.
 Shiv witnesses the whole misunderstanding, and the two share a light moment.
 He later visits her at the hotel, and she shares her disappointment with her friends and followers on social media for having abandoned her.
 She commends Shiv for his composure, as he explains the five stages of grief to her.

 Tara finds her strength in Shiv, a wiser and more experienced counterpart.
 The two start spending most of their spare time together coping with their grief, despite being completely opposite in nature.
 Shiv takes Tara to the temple, and she takes him shopping.
 Rajat's doctor, Nirupam Malhotra (Rajat Kapoor), tells Tara that Rajat has a hematoma in his brain and an operation might help him recover, but it carries the risk of partial paralysis.
 Tara is torn, as she believes Rajat would not want to take the risk, and seeks advice from Shiv.
 He is already at loggerheads with Dr. Malhotra, dismissing him as a pawn of the hospital board and the insurance companies who only care about making money and not the patients.
 Tara and Shiv get into a heated argument.
 Shiv lashes out angrily at Tara for not giving Rajat a chance at life.
 Tara retorts that she is a realist, and dismisses Shiv for being selfish and making his wife go through pain for his own sake.